moorepants/dissertation/control.rst

 second order neuromuscular model similar to that of :cite:`Hess2012`, a time delay, gain, and a first order lead filter representing a mental workload model.
-His control elements include a roll angle feedback gain, a reference signal prefilter, and a compensator with proportional, integral, and lead control terms.
+His control elements include a roll angle feedback gain, a reference signal pre-filter, and a compensator with proportional, integral, and lead control terms.
 The proportional term in the compensator is the only speed dependent term.
 They select the numerical values for the control elements using :math:`H_\infty` loop shaping for robustness.
 They finally show simulation